ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Variant.md

 ##### reference_bases

-* one or more bases at start position in the reference genome, which have been replaced by the alternate_bases value; for precise variants
+* one or more bases at start position in the reference genome, which have been replaced by the `alternate_bases` value

 * example:

 ```